-The ATMP establishes eight annual no-fly days for commercial air tours and allows the NPS to establish additional no-fly periods.
-The provisions are intended to prevent noise interruptions of Park events or some Native Hawaiian practices or ceremonies.
+The ATMP establishes up to fourteen annual no-fly days for commercial air tours and allows the NPS to establish additional no-fly periods.
+The no-fly days and no-fly periods are intended to prevent noise interruptions of Park events and some Native Hawaiian practices or ceremonies.

 Six of the no-fly days vary from year to year and are based on days that follow the Hawaiian Moon Calendar and Makahiki Season: End of Makahiki (typically in January); Zenith Noon (typically in May); Summer Solstice (June); Zenith Noon (typically in July); Start of Makahiki (typically in October); and Winter Solstice (December).
-The specific dates on which these no-fly days will occur each year will be identified by NPS the through outreach with Native Hawaiian Organizations.
-The agencies intend to confirm these dates at the annual meeting in order to provide the operators with at least two months' notice of these no-fly dates.
-Two of the annual no-fly days do not vary from year to year: Ruth Ke'elikōlani (February 9th) and Bernice Pauahi Bishop (December 19th).
-These no-fly days were included to honor and acknowledge important Hawai'i Island ali'i.
+The specific dates on which these no-fly days will occur each year will be identified by NPS through outreach with Native Hawaiian Organizations.
+The ATMP also includes up to six additional no-fly days of important cultural significance to Native Hawaiians that will be determined through consultation with Native Hawaiian Organizations and individuals.
+The agencies plan to confirm the no-fly dates for the next year at the annual meeting in order to provide the operators with at least two months' notice of these no-fly dates for the following year.